pilzpuffer/new-shopping-list/README.md

 potentially i plan to add the following:
 1) sound effects
 2) possibility to re-order items in the list
-3) possibility to add/delete entries using the keyboard
+3) possibility to add/delete entries using the keyboard - possibility to *add* entries with Enter was added
 4) counter/possibility to unlock it (so that users will be able to submit more than 7 entries)
 5) customizable colors
 6) improved page design

+ideally, i plan to make a mini-game based on what I have here.